patriciadeeonemacainag/G1-CPE106L-4-E02-1T2526/README.md

 - Section selection from a dropdown list.
 - Automatic professor display based on the selected section.
-- Student attendance buttons to mark each student as present or absent.
+- Student attendance dropdowns to mark each student (Present, Absent, Late, Excused).
-- Save attendance logs with timestamps and section information.
+- Save attendance logs with timestamps to SQLite database.
 - Export attendance data to a CSV file.
-- View all recorded attendance logs within the notebook.
+- View all recorded attendance logs in a clean table format.
+- Summary statistics showing attendance distribution.
+- Modern dark theme with minimalist design.

 ---